ryu-AIMS/HierarchicalRouting.jl/README.md

 Optional parameters are:
 - **target_subset_path**: The path to save the target subset raster.
 Default is "".
 - **output_dir**: The path to the directory to save the output files.
 Default is "outputs/".
 - **debug_mode**: A boolean indicating whether to run in debug mode.
+This will read and write intermediate files to the output directory for inspection.
 Default is false.

 ### Generate an initial solution